SwimlanesOnline/WifeyAutomationTool/README.md

 # Requirements
 - Windows (no clue what the minimum version is - I tested on Windows 10)
-- An updated MetaTrader 5 client
+- An updated MetaTrader 5 client from your broker
 - Python 3.11 or higher
 - The latest MetaTrader5 Python package